 It is recommended that you be vaccinated for Tetanus and Polio, if you haven't had a booster in the last ten years.
 Food and waterborne diseases are more common, so we recommend vaccinations for typhoid (valid 3 years) and Hepatitis A (validity varies).
-You are also advised to take anti-Malarial medication.
+You are also advised to contact your health care proffessional for advise on whether you need anti-Malarial medication.
 However vaccination information can change regularly and this is only intended as a guide so please contact your local healthcare provider for the most up to date and accurate information.

 Only drink bottled mineral water which is readily available.
 Avoid salads which may be washed in unhygienic water.

 Situated in the Indian Ocean, at the base of the Indian Sub-Continent and around 880km north of the equator, the island nation of Sri Lanka has a pleasant tropical climate and despite its two short monsoon seasons has no ‘off-season’ as such.

 The average temperature of the lowlands ranges between 25-30 °C, with higher temperatures in April.

 The hill country is particularly popular at this time of the year where temperatures can be 5 to 8 degrees cooler during the day, yet rather chilly at night.

 The two monsoons are the south-west from May to July, affecting south/west/central areas and the north-east from September to November, affecting north/east areas.